metno/weatherapi-docs/docs/doc/GettingStarted.md

     ...

 This will return only the headers and no body, which is much faster than loading the whole document.

+**Note: If-Modified-Since does not work with beta or deprecated products.** Products returning a 203 status code will always include body.

 #### Coordinates